ironcoinext/IronCoin/README.md

 Beyond that, IronCoin does not transmit any data back to their own servers, or record information about users.

+# Whitelisting

+The blocking in IronCoin is **very** aggressive and as such will occassionally block legitimate sites that you wish to access.
+In this case you are able to add the site to your own personal whitelist either from the red block screen or from the drop down menu.

+This whitelist is stored locally on your computer in the systems local storage in order to ensure you are not communicating with a remote system.
+This means if you frequently clear browser settings, cookies, etc you may need to restart your whitelist.

 # How Can I Add/Remove Sites From The List?

 If you've discovered a site that should be added or removed from our list, please open up an issue on GitHub for us to review.